The national income of a country means the sum total of incomes earned by the citizens of that country during a given period, over a year.

 Nominal and Real GDP

 GDP at current prices is called nominal GDP.
-But It does not show the true picture of the economic growth of a country as any increase in nominal GDP might be due to a rise in price level without any change in physical output.
+It does not show the true picture of the economic growth of a country as any increase in nominal GDP might be due to a rise in price level without any change in physical output.

 An increase in real GDP implies an increase in the production of goods and services.
 Therefore, the calculation of GDP at constant/base prices or real GDP gives us the correct picture of the economic performance of an economy